-Start off with a simple 5 ingredient pilaf.
+Start off with a simple five ingredient pilaf.
 That includes, onions, rice, chicken stock, olive oil and butter.
-Pretty straight forward and if you want just a simple pilaf base to add some veggies or seasonings to, this is a good one to pick!
+Pretty straightforward and if you want just a simple pilaf base to add some veggies or seasonings to, this is a good one to pick!
 If you have saffron, by all means dissolve a pinch of that in the chicken broth to add another layer of flavor and some pretty color.

 Talking about the fried rice part though, I feel like I need to be a real hype man here.
 It’s seriously delicious.
-Maybe I haven’t done enough research to see that this is the obvious solution but seriously it’s that good.
-I have a few veggies that I put in it, and really would like to experiment with others like baby corn ears, peas, red pepper, broccoli but I’m scared to push the bar on perfection here.
+Maybe I haven’t done enough research to see that this is the obvious solution, but seriously it’s that good.
+I have a few veggies that I put in it, and really would like to experiment with others like; baby corn ears, peas, red pepper and broccoli, but I’m scared to push the bar on perfection here.

 Regardless of what you add to it, just know it takes some time but that it isn’t difficult at all and I know you can do it.
 Just requires patience to cook and then wait for it to completely cool before you can get your dinner really going.
 It’s a great recipe to practice your slicing and dicing skills.
 If you need help with that check out my post on using common kitchen knives.